-The features panel contains all of your tools and settings for creating and manipulating layout elements as well as the buyer side configuration.
+The features panel contains all of your tools and settings for creating and manipulating layout elements as well as the buyer side configuration and the snippet settings.

 Each enabled frame feature is indicated by a magenta-colored icon in the features panel, to provide a better overview of all active frame features.

 To add a feature to a frame, select the frame and click on a feature icon such as Images.
 Next, select which feature you’d like to add (this depends on which feature you’ve selected).
 A dialogue will now open to ask if you would like to add a feature to the selected frame or to create a new frame with the selected feature.

 Remark: Once you disable this dialogue, adding a feature to the selected frame is set as the standard behavior.

 Learn more about all the possible options of various features here:

 All general properties of a frame such as its position, rotation and assigned styles can be changed.
 If no frame is selected, the document properties will be configurable in the same tab.